Skip to main content

 People do business with people

-After talking about the four pillars of human marketing, the next question always comes naturally: What does this look like once you leave the slides behind and go back to your daily work?
+After talking about the four pillars of human marketing, the next question always comes naturally: What does this look like once you leave the conference venue behind and go back to your daily work?

 That is where visibility either starts working for you or quietly works against you.